esa/pagmo2/doc/sphinx/docs/python/tutorials/nlopt_basics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The example above made use of an UDP, :class:`pygmo.luksan_vlcek1`, that provides also explicit gradients for both the objective and the constraints.
 In many cases this is not the case for UDPs the user may code in a hurry or that are just too complex to allow explicit gradient computations.
-Lets see an example:
+Let's see an example:

 .. doctest::